xpipe-io/xpipe/README.md

 - Beacon - The X-Pipe beacon component is responsible for handling all communications between the X-Pipe daemon and the client applications, for example the various programming language APIs and the CLI
 - Extension - An API to create all different kinds of extensions for the X-Pipe platform

+## Installation / Usage

+The *core* and *extension* libraries are used in X-Pipe extension development.
+For setup instructions, see the [X-Pipe extension development]() section.

+The *beacon* library handles all communication and serves as a reference when implementing an API or program that communicates with the X-Pipe daemon.

+The *api* library serves as a reference implementation for other potential X-Pipe APIs and is also used to enable your Java program to communicate with X-Pipe.
+For setup instructions, see the [X-Pipe Java API Usage]() section.

 ## Development